 So did these bodies belong to Elizabeth I?

 No they didn’t, as we have certain proof that were commissioned after she died for her effigy.
-However, I am inclined to believe that they were made from previous patterns taken from the Queen’s own measurements… although we will never know for sure.
+However, I am inclined to believe that they were made from previous patterns for the style of bodies that would have been worn by the Queen and the measurements were possibly taken from previous garments made for the Queen’s… although we will never know for sure.

 * If you’d like to see a much more thorough and detailed use of historical reconstruction to learn about past historical figures, dress historian Hilary Davidson has written an excellent piece ‘Reconstructing Jane Austen’s Silk Pelisse, 1812-1814‘ in the Journal of Costume.